joacar/ancc/README.md

     });
 ```

 Is the above the mTLS part?
 Then the certificate authentication might not be needed if another security scheme is employed, example OAuth2 Client Credentials grant with bearer token.
+I would like to see that only client certificates signed by/issued by the server certificate are allowed to connect.

 ### Observations

 * Should Kestrel configure server certificate automatically if present with values in `ASPNETCORE_Kestrel__Certificates__Default__{Path,Password}`?
 * No options for client certificate, example `ASPNETCORE_Kestrel__Client_Certificates__Default__`
+* How to ensure that only client certificates signed by/issued by server certificate are allowed?

 ## IIS/IIS Express